Image of God (Imago Dei)

 • Ebeling, Gerhard.
 1989.
 Disputatio de homine.
 3. Die theologische Definition des Menschen.
 Kommentar zu These 20–40.
 Tübingen: Mohr Siebeck.

-• Fee, Gordon D. 2007.
-Pauline Christology.
-An Exegetical-Theological Study.
+• Fee, Gordon.
+2007.
+Pauline Christology: An Exegetical–Theological Study.
 Peabody, MA: Hendrickson Publishers.

 • Herder, Johann Gottfried.
 1965b.
 Ideen zur Philosophie der Geschichte der Menschheit.
-Band 2.
+Volume 2.
 Edited by Heinz Stolpe.
-Weimar: Aufbau Verlag.
+Berlin: Aufbau Verlag.

 • Janowski, Bernd.
 2002.
 ‘Mensch IV.
 Altes Testament’, in Religion in Geschichte und Gegenwart.
-Band 5.
+Volume 5.
 Edited by Hans Dieter Betz, Don S. Browning, Bernd Janowski, and Eberhard Jüngel.
 Tübingen: Mohr Siebeck, 1057–1058.

 • Janowski, Bernd.
 2004.
 ‘Die lebendige Statue Gottes.
 Zur Anthropologie der priesterlichen Urgeschichte’, in Gott und Mensch Im Dialog.
 New York: Germany: De Gruyter, 181–214.

 • Jervell, Jacob.
 1980.
 ‘Bild Gottes I. Biblische, frühjüdische und gnostische Auffassungen’, in Theologische Realenzyklopädie.
-Band 6.
-Edited by Horst Balz, Stuart G. Hall, Richard Hentschke, Günter Lanczkowski, Joachim Mehlhausen, et al. Berlin: Walter de Gruyter, 491–498.
+Volume 6.
+Edited by Horst Balz, Stuart G. Hall, Richard Hentschke, Günter Lanczkowski, Joachim Mehlhausen, et al. Berlin: de Gruyter, 491–498.

 • Kelsey, David H. 2009.
-Eccentric Existence.
-A Theological Anthropology.
-Louisville, Kentucky: Westminster John Knox Press.
+Eccentric Existence: A Theological Anthropology.
+2 vols.
+Louisville, KY: Westminster John Knox Press.

 • Lane, Anthony.
 2009.
 ‘Anthropology’, in The Calvin Handbook.
 Edited by Herman J. Selderhuis.
 Grand Rapids, MI/Cambridge, UK: Eerdmans, 275–288.